 Windows 8 comes with already set email client by default which is 'Mailto' and it could be annoying for some of us.
-Yes you can change its default client using below tips.
+Yes, you can change its default client using below tips.
 Now you don't need to stick to the default ‘mailto’ function which comes preloaded.
-With slight change in settings you can direct your email to open into another facility.
+With a slight change in settings, you can direct your email to open another facility.

 Here we will discuss how to configure default email client in windows.

 Go to settings search by clicking 'Windows + W' key.

 Now type in 'default programs' in a search box and select 'default programs' option.